awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

   <img class="kelvin-lightbox-img" src="" alt="">
 </div>

 ## The Building Was Not the Point

-The Kelvin Agora — externally branded as **Project LanternHill** — did not begin as a building.
+The Kelvin Agora — externally branded as **Project LanternHill** — did not emerge from a neutral AI exchange.

+It emerged from two deliberately engineered systems.

+First, I configured **Vertex AI Studio Chat** with Custom Instructions to operate as a non-box architect and structural engineer.
+The system was explicitly instructed to reject orthogonal defaults, critique rectangular prisms, privilege curvature and tessellation, and treat the 90-degree angle as a structural liability rather than a neutral baseline.

+Second, I routed the same concept through my implementation of **Ankaa inside OpenClaw**.
+That version of Ankaa is not a visionary designer.
+It is constraint-driven.
+Its instruction set prioritizes underwriting realism, code compliance, contractor familiarity, schedule risk, and institutional feasibility.

+The disagreement was not accidental.

+It was engineered.

-It began with a prompt:
+It began with a simple prompt:

 > Housing is too expensive.
 People always say no to tall blocky buildings.
 What should we do?

-This is not a geometric question.
+This is not purely a geometric question.
 It is political and economic.
-Resistance to dense housing is rarely framed as resistance to load paths or floor plates; it is framed as resistance to scale, shadow, identity, and perceived displacement.
+Resistance to density is rarely articulated in structural terms; it appears as concern about scale, shadow, identity, and displacement.
 Public opposition often reflects identity-protective cognition rather than purely technical evaluation.^[1]

-When residents say “no to tall blocky buildings,” they are rejecting more than height.
-They are rejecting a visual and symbolic form.
+When people reject “tall blocky buildings,” they are rejecting symbolism as much as structure.

-The first AI system reframed the problem accordingly.
-It did not start with cost per square foot.
-It attacked the box itself.
-The claim was structural and rhetorical at once: orthogonal extrusion produces wind loads, shadow walls, and social isolation.
-Therefore, the geometry must change.

-Within minutes, the conversation escalated into a non-cubic aggregation of truncated octahedrons: mass timber structure, terraced social lattices, passive ventilation strategies, ETFE communal atriums, and a comparative development appraisal.

-It looked visionary.

-But the geometry was not the most important output.

-The turning point came when a second AI agent pushed back.
+Vertex was configured to respond at that symbolic level.

 {% include ad.html %}

 ---

-## Act I — The Expansion Engine
+## Act I — Vertex as Deliberate Divergence

-The first system was not casually prompted.
-It was configured with explicit internal constraints:
+Vertex did not receive a neutral role.

+Its Custom Instructions required it to:

 - Never default to rectangular prisms.
 - Replace “walls” with “skins.”
-- Form follows force.
+- Treat curvature and tessellation as efficiency, not ornament.
+- Critique the conventional box before proposing alternatives.
-- Structure responses as: critique → proposal → structural logic → fabrication method.
+- Structure responses as critique → proposal → structural logic → fabrication method.

-Negative constraints shaped the topology.
-By prohibiting orthogonal defaults, the model was forced to search alternative spatial grammars.
-Vocabulary enforcement (“diagrid,” “tessellation,” “catenary”) biased the structural reasoning.
-Persona conditioning produced an argumentative stance rather than neutral drafting.

-This matters.
-Generative systems optimize within boundaries.
-Remove the box from the solution space, and the system must discover new equilibrium geometries.

-The prompts escalated deliberately:

-1. Morphology
-2. Structure
-3. Envelope
-4. Social topology
-5. Economics
-6. Zoning strategy
-7. Planning commission narrative
-8. Rendering prompts
-9. Blender generation script
-10. Development appraisal

-Each stage introduced a new constraint domain.
-The geometry had to survive structural explanation.
-The structure had to survive cost modeling.
-The cost model had to survive zoning friction.

-By the end of the thread, the system had produced:

-- A structural load narrative (diagrid timber exoskeleton).
-- A passive ventilation argument (stack + Venturi).
-- A daylight access claim.
-- A carbon positioning claim.
-- A pro forma comparison suggesting improved return.
-- A zoning narrative leveraging public benefit tradeoffs.

-This resembles a compressed development cycle.

-But it was rhetorically optimized.
+These constraints altered the model’s search space.

+By removing orthogonal defaults, the solution topology shifted.
+By enforcing vocabulary such as “diagrid,” “tessellation,” and “catenary,” the structural reasoning was biased toward non-cubic morphologies.
+By requiring explicit structural logic and fabrication explanation, the output was forced beyond surface aesthetics.

+When asked how to address housing resistance, Vertex did not propose podium typologies or zoning bonuses.
+It attacked the box.

+Within minutes, the system escalated into a tessellated aggregation of truncated octahedrons: mass timber diagrid exoskeleton, terraced social lattices, passive stack ventilation, ETFE communal atriums, and an economic narrative positioning geometry as financial leverage.

+The concept was coherent.

+It was also expansionary.

-Prefabrication and DfMA can compress schedules and reduce waste when systems are standardized.^[2] Mass timber erection can accelerate dry-in under favorable conditions.^[3] These are real advantages.
+Prefabrication and DfMA can reduce schedule variability when repetition is high.^[2] Mass timber erection can accelerate construction under specific market conditions.^[3] These advantages are documented.

-However, the first agent treated these advantages as universally transferable.
+Vertex treated them as broadly transferable.

-It expanded aggressively.
+It optimized for conceptual divergence.

 {% include ad.html %}

 ---

-## Act II — The Risk Engine Pushes Back
+## Act II — Ankaa as Constraint Compression

-Then OpenClaw responded.
+The same concept was then evaluated by Ankaa inside OpenClaw.

+Ankaa’s configuration is entirely different.

+It prioritizes:

+- Cost volatility
+- Insurance treatment
+- Code and fire compliance
+- Contractor familiarity
+- Procurement complexity
+- Lender conservatism

+Where Vertex saw geometry as liberation, Ankaa saw risk exposure.

-Its verdict:
+Its assessment was measured:

-> Viable as a pilot or mid-rise innovation project; high risk as a near-term mass-market replacement.
-> Most value comes from modularization, passive design, and social layout—not extreme geometry alone.

-The objections were technical:

-- CLT is not universally cheaper once fire detailing and insurance premiums are included.^[3]
+- CLT is not universally cheaper once detailing and insurance premiums are included.^[3]
-- Passive ventilation rarely eliminates HVAC in multifamily housing.
+- Passive ventilation rarely replaces mechanical systems in multifamily housing.
-- ETFE introduces maintenance and acoustic complexity at residential scale.
+- ETFE at residential scale introduces durability and acoustic risk.
-- ROI assumptions were optimistic without conservative underwriting.
+- ROI assumptions require conservative underwriting bands.
-- Geometric uniqueness increases fabrication and QA/QC risk.
+- High geometric uniqueness increases fabrication and QA/QC complexity.

-Timber height allowances vary by jurisdiction.^[3] Lenders prefer typologies with predictable performance histories.
-ESG positioning may influence valuation and cap rates, but only when perceived risk remains manageable.^[4]
+Timber height allowances vary by jurisdiction.^[3] Lenders price unfamiliar typologies conservatively.
+ESG positioning can influence valuation, but only when risk remains controlled.^[4]

-The second agent embodied institutional realism.

-It did not reject innovation.
+Ankaa did not reject the idea.

-It demanded discipline.
+It compressed it.

+---

+## The Critical Clarification

+This was not two generic AI systems disagreeing.

+It was two intentionally differentiated optimization engines operating on the same problem.

+Vertex was engineered to maximize formal divergence.

+Ankaa was engineered to maximize institutional survivability.

+The conflict between them was the experiment.

+If both systems had shared the same bias, nothing meaningful would have emerged.
+Two expansion engines would have produced speculation.
+Two constraint engines would have reverted to a box.

+The value emerged from asymmetry.

 {% include ad.html %}

 ---

-## Act III — The Hybrid Synthesis
+## Act III — Hybridization Under Constraint

-The pivot was immediate.
+The pivot was structural, not rhetorical.

-The geometry was not abandoned.
-It was compressed.
+The geometry was retained at the edge and normalized at the core:

-- Concrete core retained for seismic familiarity.
+- Concrete core retained for seismic clarity and permitting familiarity.
 - Orthogonal structural grid preserved internally.
 - Non-orthogonal geometry limited to perimeter modules.
 - ETFE restricted to communal atrium zones.
-- Hybrid HVAC (VRF + passive shoulder-season ventilation).
+- Hybrid HVAC (VRF primary, passive shoulder-season support).
-- Node types ≤ 6.
+- Node types capped.
-- Façade panel types ≤ 12.
+- Panel families limited.
-- Target height: 8 stories (Type IV-C mass timber).
+- Height constrained to 8 stories (Type IV-C mass timber).

-The revolutionary morphology became a rationalized envelope condition.
+The ambition shifted from total geometric replacement to controlled differentiation.

-Radicalize the edge.
+Radicalize the perimeter.
-Standardize the core.
+Standardize the structure.
 Repeat the cell.

-This is not aesthetic compromise.
-It is execution logic.
+This was not aesthetic retreat.

+It was risk normalization.

 {% include ad.html %}

 ---

-## What Actually Emerged
+## The Real Output

 The Kelvin Agora is secondary.

+The primary output was methodological.

+Two differently configured AI systems, when allowed to negotiate, produced a more financeable pathway than either would have independently.

+Single-agent generation tends toward internal coherence.

+Institutional optimization tends toward conservatism.

+Engineered contradiction produces implementable complexity.

-What matters is the interaction architecture that produced it.
+That is the thesis.

-We simulated:

-- Expansion Agent (vision optimized)
-- Constraint Agent (risk optimized)
-- Human adjudication
-- Structured synthesis
+---

+## Formalizing the Asymmetric Model

-That pattern can be formalized into a repeatable pipeline.
+The conversation can be abstracted into a repeatable structure:

-When AI systems negotiate instead of simply generate, proposals become more resilient.
+1. **Divergence Engine (Vertex)**
+   Maximize conceptual space under non-orthogonal bias.

+2. **Constraint Engine (Ankaa)**
+   Inject cost, code, insurance, and constructability variables.

+3. **Arbitration Layer**
+   Translate rhetoric into measurable constraints.

+4. **Synthesis Pass**
+   Regenerate under tightened bounds.

+5. **Artifact Export**
+   Produce BIM-ready models, cost bands, and documentation.

+This is not creative iteration alone.

+It is adversarial alignment applied to development.

 {% include ad.html %}

 ---

-## The Real Product Was the Process

-The Kelvin Hive was not the breakthrough.

-The breakthrough was this:

-Two differently biased AI systems, when allowed to disagree, produced a more financeable architecture than either would have alone.

-The first agent optimized for conceptual coherence and structural imagination.
-The second optimized for underwriting realism and regulatory friction.

-Left alone, the Expansion Engine would overreach.
-Left alone, the Risk Engine would default to the box.
+## Prompting as Structural Bias Engineering

+Prompting in this case functioned as architectural governance.

+Three mechanisms mattered:

+**Negative constraint declaration**
+Explicitly removing orthogonal defaults changed spatial outcomes.

+**Role asymmetry**
+One system was engineered for divergence.
+The other for compression.

+**Response schema enforcement**
+Requiring critique → proposal → structural logic → fabrication method prevented ornamental drift.

+Prompt engineering did not embellish the process.

+It defined its epistemic boundaries.

-The value emerged from tension.
+The outputs followed from declared priors.

-This suggests something larger than architecture.

-It suggests a new model of computational governance for complex projects.

 ---

-## Toward an End-to-End Agent Delivery Stack
+## Toward End-to-End Agent Delivery

-The conversation can be abstracted into a repeatable pipeline.
+This negotiation can be formalized into infrastructure:

-### Phase 1 — Generative Expansion
-Objective: Explore maximum design space.
-Bias: Remove orthogonal defaults.
-Output: Morphology, structural logic, environmental narrative, brand positioning.

-### Phase 2 — Constraint Injection
-Objective: Introduce financial, regulatory, and constructability limits.
-Bias: Risk compression.
-Output: Red/Amber/Green matrix, cost deltas, code overlays.

-### Phase 3 — Hybrid Synthesis
-Objective: Preserve differentiated value while minimizing variance risk.
-Bias: Repeatability.
-Output: Module catalog, node limits, façade rationalization, BIM plan.

-### Phase 4 — Artifact Production
-Objective: Generate concrete deliverables.
-Output:
-- LOD 300 BIM
-- Module library
-- Preliminary cost band
-- Decision memo
-- Investor deck

-This is not just design iteration.
-It is computational negotiation.
+- A Divergence Engine configured for controlled formal exploration.
+- A Constraint Engine configured for feasibility compression.
+- Automated cost, carbon, and code overlays.
+- Regeneration under explicit risk thresholds.
+- Direct export into parametric modeling, BIM, and pro forma environments.

+In this configuration:

+Every narrative claim becomes a variable.
+Every variable becomes testable.
+Every revision becomes traceable.

+That is the transition from aesthetic AI to infrastructural AI.

 {% include ad.html %}

 ---

-## What Prompting Actually Did

-Prompting was not decorative language.

-It was structural bias control.

-Three mechanics mattered:

-1. **Negative constraints**
-   “Never default to a rectangular prism.”
-   This forces search outside entrenched typologies.

-2. **Persona enforcement**
-   The first agent was instructed to critique the box before proposing alternatives.
-   The second agent was allowed to prioritize risk realism.

-3. **Response structure discipline**
-   Requiring critique → proposal → structural logic → fabrication method prevented aesthetic drift.

-In other words:
-Prompt engineering replaced early schematic design workshops.

-The AI did not hallucinate randomly.
-It followed declared boundary conditions.
+## Broader Implications

+Most current AI usage in architecture remains assistive: drafting, rendering, summarizing.

+This experiment demonstrates a different role:

+AI as structured internal opposition.

+The model parallels:

+- Engineering design reviews
+- Investment committee debate
+- Regulatory hearing process
+- Academic peer review

+Complex systems benefit from managed contradiction.

+The future is unlikely to be a single omniscient agent.

+It is more likely to be aligned but adversarial multi-agent systems with intentionally differentiated optimization targets.

 ---

-## Automating the Negotiation

-The manual loop can be formalized.

-Imagine the following system:

-1. User states high-level objective (e.g., “Deliver mid-rise housing in Seattle under +8% cost premium.”)
-2. Expansion Agent generates conceptual model + performance claims.
-3. Risk Agent automatically parses claims into testable variables.
-4. Cost Model Agent attaches probabilistic ranges.
-5. Code Agent overlays jurisdictional constraints.
-6. Arbitration Layer scores feasibility.
-7. Revised concept generated under tightened constraints.
-8. Approved version exported directly into:
-   - Rhino/Grasshopper geometry
-   - Revit massing model
-   - Carbon calculation tool
-   - Preliminary pro forma spreadsheet

-This becomes a closed-loop system.

-No handoffs.
-No retyping.
-No lost assumptions.

-Every claim becomes a variable.
-Every variable is testable.

-That is the difference between aesthetic AI and infrastructural AI.

----

-## Why This Matters Beyond Architecture

-Most industries still use AI as a drafting assistant.

-The Kelvin thread shows a different role:
-AI as structured disagreement engine.

-When systems with different optimization biases collide, the output converges toward implementable complexity.

-This mirrors:

-- Engineering design reviews.
-- Investment committee debates.
-- Regulatory hearings.
-- Academic peer review.

-The future is not one super-agent.

-It is adversarially aligned multi-agent systems.

-{% include ad.html %}

----

 ## The Conservative Conclusion

-The box is not dead.
+The box is not obsolete.

-But it is no longer the default.
+But it is no longer uncontested.

-The most important shift was not from concrete to timber.
+The principal shift in this experiment was not from concrete to timber.

-It was from single-agent generation to multi-agent arbitration.
+It was from single-agent generation to engineered negotiation.

 Project LanternHill may or may not be built.

-But the pipeline that produced it can be replicated.
+The replicable asset is the asymmetric pipeline that produced it.

-And that pipeline is the real asset.
+And that pipeline can be automated.

 ---

 ## Contextual Recommendation

-If this model resonates, the deeper layer is not geometry—it is systems.
+If the geometry is secondary, the real frontier lies in systems.

-Primary Design Co. is developing structured design engines that convert intent into executable artifacts through constrained, multi-agent loops.
+Primary Design Co. is developing structured, multi-agent design engines that convert intent into executable artifacts through constrained negotiation loops.

-This post documents one live prototype.
+This post documents one prototype.

 The next step is not another rendering.

-It is automating the disagreement.
+It is institutionalizing the asymmetry.

 ---